tufts-ml/covid19-forecasting/README.md

 - A csv file containing admissions per timestep.
 These admissions an be at any state of the hospital
 - A csv file containing the true hospital census counts for training and testing

-## Data collection

-We provide the datasets we used in our experiments, as well as code to automatically collect and format US state level data from HHS and from the Covid Tracking Project.
-Code and README are provided in the folder datasets/US.